Best Overall: Peak Rotary Vise (click to see)

 Colorado Anglers 2001 EZ Rotary Vise

-Best Budget Vise: A vise that can be afforded on any budget
+Best Budget Vise: A vise that can be purchased at any budget

 - Low-profile jaws for precise retention